 News & Journalism Research Group

 The world of news and journalism is, like the media in general, in a period of great change.
 The spread of new information and communication technologies are having an impact on all aspects of the news production process, from the way reporters gather material for their stories, to the way news content is packaged and presented.
 There are changes too in the channels and outlets for news and in the way the established media organizations are responding to developments in the global market for news output.
-The News & Journalism Research Group brings together researchers to explore the impact of these changes on newsrooms, to ask questions about the consequences for the occupations connected with news production, to examine news content, and to study the audiences for news in local, national and global contexts.
+The News & Journalism Research Group brings together researchers to explore the impact of these changes on newsrooms, to ask questions about the consequences for the occupations connected with news production, to examine news outputs as form and content, and to study the audiences for news in local, national and global contexts.
 The group is directed by Julian Matthews

 Who we are

 Jessica Bain, Vincent Campbell, Scott Davidson, Roger Dickinson, Barrie Gunter, Anders Hansen, Nelya Koteyko, Julian Matthews, Galina Miazhevich, Jonathan Corpus Ong, Kostas Saltzis, Jingrong Tong, Maria Touri, Stefania Vicari,

 Sandra Kaulfuss, Lawrencia Agyepong, Rahma Al Foori, , Alejandra Castano Echeverri, ,Kelechi Onyemaiobi

 i)Feminism and comparative work on mainstream news and blogs (Mendes)

 ii)News representations of energy issues (Hansen and Matthews)

 iii) Public affairs and lobbying (Davidson and Sommerville)